'Eastview' on Gundaroo Road, Mulligans Flat was farmed by the Cavanagh family until it was resumed in the 1990s.

 'It is rumoured that an inquiry is to be made into the supposed wilful burning of Mr P Cavanagh's log fences at Tea Garden's Ginninderra' - [Goulburn and Queanbeyan Evening Penny Post 9.3.1878]

-Ernest Cavanagh also leased 'The Valley' - Block 8, Gungahlin 795 acres, transferred from William Moore in 1943.
+Ernest Cavanagh later leased 'The Valley' - Block 8, Gungahlin of 795 acres, transferred from William Moore in 1943.

-Jane lived at Eastview until her death in 1946 and Ernie (Dookie) worked on Eastview and Strayleaf until his death in 1969, but did not appear to hold a lease.
-Ernie-Dookie lived in a cottage on 'Strayleaf'.
+Jane lived at Eastview until her death in 1946 and Ernie lived in a cottage on 'Strayleaf' and worked on Eastview and Strayleaf until his death in 1969, but did not appear to hold a lease.

 All that remains of 'East View' are the old square stone cairns that supported the gate and some cypress pines from the garden, now at the edge of the playground next to the Forde information centre on Francis Forde Boulevard.
 The stone wall bordering the path at this point includes some of the original garden wall, which was made from stone salvaged from Crinigan's Hut.